INDIAN GOOSEBERRY Overview Information

 Indian gooseberry is a tree that grows in India, the Middle East, and some southeast Asian countries.
 Indian gooseberry has been used in Ayurvedic medicine for thousands of years.
 Today people still use the fruit of the tree to make medicine.

-Indian gooseberry is taken by mouth for high cholesterol, “hardening of the arteries” (atherosclerosis), diabetes, pain and swelling of the pancreas (pancreatitis), cancer, upset stomach, eye problems, joint pain, diarrhea, bloody diarrhea (dysentery), osteoarthritis, obesity, and “organ restoration.”
-It is also used to kill germs and reduce pain and swelling caused by the body’s reaction to injury or illness (inflammation).
+Indian gooseberry is taken by mouth for high cholesterol, "hardening of the arteries" (atherosclerosis), diabetes, pain and swelling of the pancreas (pancreatitis), cancer, upset stomach, eye problems, joint pain, diarrhea, bloody diarrhea (dysentery), osteoarthritis, obesity, "organ restoration", and for a skin disorder that causes unpigmented skin (vitiligo).
+It is also used to kill germs and reduce pain and swelling caused by the body's reaction to injury or illness (inflammation).

 How does it work?